 You have chosen to embark on a journey into the profession of Nursing through your entering the Clinton Community College Nursing Program.
-Our program is a quality program of study and has attained and maintained accreditation by the coveted Accreditation Commission for Education in Nursing, Inc. (ACEN) since 1987.

 Entering the discipline of Nursing is one of the most important decisions you have made recently.
 You are on the road to becoming a Registered Nurse (RN).
-Although it is hard to describe the challenges that lie ahead, aside from hard work, your journey will be filled with new friendships, exciting experiences, personal rewards and major accomplishments.
+Although it is hard to describe the challenges that lie ahead, aside from hard work, your journey will be filled with new friendships, exciting experiences, personal rewards, and major accomplishments.
 To help you along this road is an experienced and caring faculty.
 Below is a list of our names and contact information.